SubhadityaMukherjee/lightningAddOns/README.md

 - Additional functionality for [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)

+# Pip!!
+- Now you can directly do a pip install
+- pip install lightningaddon

 # Useful functions
 - Please check [DOCUMENTATION](https://subhadityamukherjee.github.io/lightningAddOns/)
 - For some useful functions check [use](useful.md)